Approximate joint measurement of qubit observables through an Arthur-Kelly type model: Introduction

 In this paper we consider an Arthur-Kelly like model for approximate joint measurement separately, of two and three non-commuting qubit observables .
 The probe systems we employ are continuous as typically in experiments like Stern-Gerlach deviations in position or momenta of particles carrying spin are measured to obtain information about the system spin state.
-We consider characterisation of unsharpnesss or quality of approximation by two ways existing in literature.
+We consider characterisation of unsharpness or quality of approximation by two ways existing in literature.
 Firstly by considering closeness of the marginal probability distribution of the probability distribution of joint measurement to that of the sharp observable being approximately measured .Secondly by considering suitably defined closeness of the observables themselves with the meter observables in the Heisenberg picture.
 We show that for a symmetric joint measurement where the two marginal probability distributions are equally close to the corresponding sharp probability distributions, the two measures of closeness are proportional.
-Error-disturbance relationship does not seem to hold for the measure based on the Heisenberg picture for our choice of the pointer observable.
+Error-disturbance relationship (\cite{appleby-3}) does not seem to hold for the measure based on the Heisenberg picture for our choice of the pointer observable.
+Numerical analysis is performed for the two observable case to show the validity of measurement uncertainty relations, transition from POVM to projection-valued measurement and also the effect of the joint measurement on the system.
+The effect of the pre-measurement on the system turns out to be that of an asymmetric depolarising channel and this forms the basis for a physical understanding of the POVM to PVM transition.
+Entanglement between system and detectors is also investigated .
 We also prove a lemma showing the connection between joint measurement ,and the symmetries of the underlying Hamiltonian of the measurement interaction together with that of the initial detector states.
 This is then used to perform approximate joint measurement in arbitrary directions.
 Moving on to the case of three-observable joint unsharp measurement we prove a simple necessary condition that is sufficient for the case of three orthogonal observables.
 The case of three orthogonal observables also generalises the validity of the known necessary-sufficient condition for this case.
-This condition is derived from certain geometrical considerations based on the so called Fermat-Toricelli point.
+This necessary condition is derived from certain geometrical considerations based on the so called Fermat-Toricelli point.
 We show that it yields the known two-observable bounds in the limit that the measurement of one of the observables is pure guessing of the value of the observable.
-Numerical analysis is performed for the two observable case to show the validity of measurement uncertainty relations, transition from POVM to projection-valued measurement and also the effect of the joint measurement on the system.
-Similar analysis is also performed for the three-observable case.
+Finally, an extension of the Arthur Kelly like model to the three observable case is studied.